codeforpakistan/digital-services-framework/src/technology/api/management.md

 - consider maintaining old versions of your API until the number of users falls to a certain threshold - this will involve clearly versioning your documentation along with your API to avoid developers using the wrong documentation
 - update your API documentation to say when you're deprecating and retiring the API
 - have your API support team communicate with your users about timelines for the deprecation and retirement
-- update your entry in the API catalogue with an end date for the deprecated version
+- update your entry in the service catalogue with an end date for the deprecated version